Our Lady of the Rosary: Patronage

-Our Lady of the Rosary is the patroness saint of several places around the world.
-The Diocese of Malaga, Spain (which, however celebrates her patronage on September 8), and the Spanish cities of Melilla and Trujillo celebrate Our Lady of Victory as their patroness.
+Our Lady of the Rosary is the patron saint of several places around the world.
+The Diocese of Malaga, Spain (which celebrates her patronage on September 8), and the Spanish cities of Melilla and Trujillo celebrate Our Lady of Victory as their patron.

 María del Rosario is a common female Spanish name (colloquially abbreviated to Rosario or Charo).
 Rosario can also be used as a male first name, particularly in Italian and Rosaria as the female version.